 Continuing with the cenote diving, if you’re a diver then head to Cenote Dos Ojos!
 You’ll get to explore an underwater world that’s missed by everyone else floating on top of the water.

-General entry fee to this cenote is 350 MXN ($17).
+The general entry fee to this cenote is 350 MXN ($17.50).
 If you do want to scuba dive, there are lots of companies available with the entrance fee already included.